Why does Google owe the EU $5 billion?

 What will Google do next?

 Google has been given a deadline of 90 days to "bring the conduct" -- the three numbered violations -- "effectively to an end."
 If it does not, the company will face a daily fine worth around five percent of Alphabet's daily turnover.
 In a statement, Google has already said that "Android has created more choice for everyone, not less.
 A vibrant ecosystem, rapid innovation, and lower prices are classic hallmarks of robust competition."
-It added that, as expected, "we will appeal the Commission's decision"
+It added that, as expected, "we will appeal the Commission's decision" In an open letter, Google CEO Sundar Pichai echoes those points and reiterates that the company will fight this.